garrisongys/garrison/_pages/cv.md

 * IEEE Transactions on Information Forensics and Security
 * IEEE Transactions on Services Computing
 * IEEE Transactions on Knowledge and Data Engineering
+* IEEE Transactions on Pattern Analysis and Machine Intelligence
+* IEEE Transactions on Mobile Computing
 * Computer & Security
 * IEEE Transactions on Emerging Topics in Computing
 * ACM Transactions on Internet of Things